Matrix862972/module4/README.md

 Refer to the original dataset sources or pre-trained model repositories to obtain these files.

 ## Usage
-Each lab contains Jupyter notebooks with step-by-step implementations and explanations.
-The notebooks are designed to be educational and include:
+Each lab contains Jupyter notebooks with step-by-step implementations following Andrew Ng's teaching methodology.
+The notebooks include:
-- Theoretical background
+- Theoretical background and intuitive explanations
-- Code implementation
+- Step-by-step code implementation with detailed comments
-- Visualization of results
+- Visualization of results and intermediate steps
-- Practical exercises
+- Practical exercises and programming assignments
+- Real-world applications and case studies

+The labs are designed to be completed sequentially, building knowledge progressively from basic CNN concepts to advanced computer vision applications.

 ## Prerequisites
 - Python 3.7+